 In retirement, Fran has returned to her first love of creating her own art.
 She was raised in rural Woodford County, Kentucky, the daughter of a tobacco and cattle farmer.
 Her heritage in agriculture and love of the natural beauty of rural Kentucky is at the root of her inspiration.
 Looking for a medium suitable for her work setting, she took up pastels; which, she feels best enables her to depict her love of nature and the pastoral scenes of Kentucky.
 She also creates painterly digitized photographs that often become inspiration for her paintings.
 Fran has taken classes with pastel artists Dianna Colgate, Marianna McDonald, Anne Kindl and Karen Margulis and has been producing and selling her pastel paintings since 2014.
 Her pastels have been featured in numerous invitational and juried exhibits, including several with national artists.
 For a full list go here.

 She and her husband, Garry, operated Redmon2 Marketing + Design, which provided graphic design and marketing services to many artisan businesses.
 She is a founding and current board member, past president and current secretary of the Kentucky Craft History & Education Association.
-She is a long-term board member, past program committee chair, and current marketing chair of the Appalachian Artisan Center, based in Hindman, Kentucky.
+She served a long-term board member, past program committee chair, and marketing chair of the Appalachian Artisan Center, based in Hindman, Kentucky.
 She serves as peer advisor for the Kentucky Arts Council.